 As a side note - JSON exhibits the exact same behavior here - again it's trying to be language-independent rather than full precision.

-#3 Updated by Yui NARUSE almost 5 years ago
+#3 Updated by Yui NARUSE about 5 years ago

 2010/4/5 Tanaka Akira email@example.com: